All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Illustration for Beginner Peptide Protocol Where To Start

-You probably will not feel dramatic changes right away.
+You probably won't feel dramatic changes right away.
 Peptides work at the cellular level, and their effects build over time.
 BPC-157 users sometimes report subtle improvements in the first week, like reduced inflammation or better sleep.
 Growth hormone peptides may improve sleep quality within days.
 But significant results typically take 3-4 weeks.

 Minor side effects are common but temporary.
 You may notice mild redness at the injection site, slight nausea (especially with BPC-157), or mild headaches.
 These usually resolve within the first few days as your body adjusts.

-Reconstitution is a one-time learning curve.
+Reconstitution calculator is a one-time learning curve.
 Your peptides arrive as a freeze-dried powder that you mix with bacteriostatic water.
 This sounds complicated but is actually simple once you do it once. walks you through the math so you get accurate doses every time.

 Keep a daily log from day one.
 Note your dose, injection time, injection site, and any observations about how you feel.
 This data is invaluable for your follow-up with your provider.